cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 - **Reasoning support.** A retrieved passage may be topically relevant but lack the premises needed for the model to draw a valid conclusion.
 - **Derived answers.** Embeddings capture surface-level similarity, not logical conclusions.
 The answer to a reasoning question may not exist in any retrievable text.

-Understanding these limits is not a technical exercise.
-It is a product decision.
+Understanding these limits belongs in product reviews as much as in model cards.
 If your system's failures are invisible to users because the output looks authoritative despite being wrong, you have a trust problem that no amount of retrieval tuning will fix.

 ---